sushanth0903-CODE/aerosense-rul/README.md

 Interactive Streamlit Dashboard
 ```

-The goal of AeroSense is not simply to train a machine-learning model, but to demonstrate **how raw sensor data can be transformed into a meaningful Remaining Useful Life (RUL) prediction and presented through an interactive application**.
+The objective is not simply to train a model, but to demonstrate **how sensor data can be transformed into a meaningful machine-learning prediction and then exposed through an interactive application**.

 ---